 You have your book (and read it cover to cover) and you've possibly joined a club.
 Now what?
 Take some online practice tests to prepare yourself for the real thing!
 These online tests are identical to the actual tests you will face.

 You're now ready for the real test.
 If you're here in the Orlando area, LMARS offers testing, as well as LARA and the OARC.
-Click here to view testing dates, times and locations.
+Visit our Licensing page to view testing dates, times and locations.